S553795/S553795/README.md

 - 💬 Ask me about life experiences
 - 📫 How to reach me: S553795@nwmissouri.edu
 - 😄 Pronouns: Him
-- ⚡ Fun fact: you cant count your hair
+- ⚡ Fun fact: you cant count hair
 -->